vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

 }
 ```

-And we can verify that we got it right by using `otool`; here is the whole
+Finally, we can verify that we got it right by using `otool`; here is the whole
 session transcript:

 ```bash